Explore chapters

 Tender offers

 From time to time, your company may hold what’s called a tender offer.
-In a tender offer, some cohort of shareholders are given the opportunity to sell their shares for a set price per share.
-Most companies irregularly hold tender offers (once every couple of years), and generally restrict them to current employees who’ve reached some level of tenure.
-Deciding whether or not to opt-in the tender offer has trade-offs—every share you sell is potentially worth more (or less) in the future.
+In a tender offer, some cohort of shareholders are allowed to sell their shares for a set price per share.
+Most companies irregularly hold tender offers (once every couple of years) and generally restrict them to current employees who’ve reached some level of tenure.
+Deciding whether or not to opt in to the tender offer has trade-offs—every share you sell is potentially worth more (or less) in the future.
+If your company offers a tender offer, it may be the easiest path.
+If not, exploring secondary markets or financing solutions could help bridge the gap.

 Secondary markets